 "Will tickets be limited to athletic competitions?
-Not at this time.
-Attendance at athletic competitions will follow the School's "masks-required" policy.
-Fans are asked to practice distancing in the stands or while observing events.
+No. Attendance at outdoor athletic competitions will be mask-optional, and fans are encouraged to practice distancing in the stands or while observing events.
+Indoor events will require fans to wear masks and they are asked to distance at least 3 feet between family units.
 Randolph will follow AHSAA guidance, and update policies should guidelines change.